 For foreign travel, many countries require evidence of approved COVID-19 vaccination before allowing travellers into their country.
 Vaccination status can also make a difference to the requirements to quarantine in a foreign country on arrival.
 The vaccinations considered acceptable for these purposes vary between countries, as does the lower age limit applied.
 For example, some countries require adolescents to have received a COVID-19 vaccine, whereas others do not.
-People under the age of 18 travelling to France from the UK automatically have the same vaccination status as their accompanying adult.
 Current requirements may change in future.